Skip to content

 0

-I updated the storage size of my Amazon Relational Database (Amazon RDS) DB instance.
-But, the process is taking a long time, and the instance is in storage-optimization state.
+I updated the storage size of my Amazon Relational Database Service (Amazon RDS) DB instance.
+The process is taking a long time, and the instance is in the storage-optimization state.

 Resolution

-When you modify the storage size of your Amazon RDS DB instance, the status of the instance changes to storage optimization.
-This means that your DB instance is being modified to change the storage size or type.
-The storage optimization process is performed by RDS automation.
-RDS automation confirms that the data is evenly distributed to the underlying Amazon Elastic Block Store (Amazon EBS) volumes after storage modification.
+When you modify the storage size of your DB instance, the instance enters the storage-optimization state.
+Amazon RDS automatically performs the storage optimization process.
+Amazon RDS evenly distributes the data to the Amazon Elastic Block Store (Amazon EBS) volumes after storage modification.

-In most cases, scaling storage doesn't cause any outage or performance degradation of the DB instance.
-However, this operation might take several hours.
-You can't make further storage modifications for either six hours or until storage optimization has completed on the instance, whichever is longer.
-But, you can perform any other instance modifications like instance size scaling or rebooting.
+In most cases, scaled storage doesn't cause an outage or performance degradation of the DB instance.
+However, the operation might take several hours.
+You can't make further storage modifications for either 6 hours or until storage optimization completes on the instance, whatever is longer.
+You can perform any other instance modifications, such as scaling instance size or performing a reboot.
+After you scale the instance, you can see the storage optimization progress in the AWS Management Console or use the describe-db-instances AWS CLI command.

-Note: There is no way to speed up this process— you must wait for the optimization process to complete.
-The larger the storage size increase, the larger the storage usage, and the longer the process takes.
-Because this is an automated process, there is no fixed way to determine how long it takes to complete storage-optimization on your RDS DB instance.
+Note: You can't speed up storage optimization and must wait for the process to complete.
+The process takes longer for larger storage size increases and storage usage.
+Because it's an automated process, there's no fixed way to determine how long it takes to complete storage optimization on your instance.

 Related information